-GoFundMe for Edgewood Ostrich Farmers surpasses fundraising goal - Nelson News
+GoFundMe for Edgewood Ostrich farmers surpasses fundraising goal - Nelson News

 “We don't know yet how high the legal costs will go,” she said.
 “The first lawyer was like 30 to $40,000 just to try to fight for a stay.”

-A stay of proceedings is a court that pauses the process of an action that is already pending.
+A stay of proceedings is when a court pauses or halts part or all of a case's proceedings.

 Pasitney emphasized the importance of continued donations to cover future legal expenses.